 - 3 time World Champion

-- Holds numerous National Championship titles for the Modern Pentathlon and Epee fencing.
+- Holds numerous National Championship titles for the Modern Pentathlon and Epee fencing for US and Bulgaria.
 The Modern Pentathlon is one of the oldest Olympic sports and it consists of: Fencing, Riding, Shooting, Swimming and Running.

 All of these lead to the best epee fencing school in the San Antonio region.